salilab/imp/README.md

-\brief Integrative Modeling of the Spindle Pole Body Core
+Integrative Modeling of the Spindle Pole Body Core

 Here we determine the molecular architecture of the yeast spindle pole body (SPB), the structural and functional equivalent of the metazoan centrosome.